samuel1109123/0-Pong/README.md

 ## 🔊 Pong-8 ("The Audio Update")

-Pong-8 adds sound to the game
+Pong-8 adds sound to the game.

 ### Important Functions